 First, non-US startups are simpler and cheaper; they generally promise lower valuations, not greater returns.
 Second, those typically grow on emerging or insignificant markets.
 And third, leading VC firms’ most demanding LPs generally don’t want, and indeed initially can’t use, exposure to startups outside the US.

-I guess you know where I’m headed: asset allocators are following a known and safe playbook by overlooking European startups (like Christensen’s integrated still companies).
+I guess you know where I’m headed: asset allocators are following a known and safe playbook by overlooking European startups (like Christensen’s integrated steel companies).
 But that then becomes an opportunity for new (disruptive) allocators (Christensen’s minimills) who are willing to make an early bet on these “lesser” startups, grow from there, and then eventually compete with established players for the best, most lucrative deals at the high end of the startup market in Silicon Valley.

 What Europe Could Learn from Clay Christensen (me, European Straits, January 2020)